 may objects exposed there.
 The story is much, much simpler

 with immortal objects.

 Most notably, the cases described in the above examples stand to benefit greatly from immortal objects.
 Projects using pre-fork can drop their workarounds.
 For the per-interpreter GIL project, immortal objects greatly simplifies the solution for existing static types, as well as objects exposed by the public C-API.

 In general, a strong immutability guarantee for objects enables Python applications to scale better, particularly in multi-process deployments.
 This is because they can then leverage multi-core parallelism without such a significant tradeoff in memory usage as they now have.
 The cases we just described, as well as those described above in Motivation, reflect this improvement.

-A naive implementation shows a 4% slowdown.
+A naive implementation shows a 2% slowdown (3% with MSVC).
 We have demonstrated a return to ~performance-neutral~ with a handful of basic mitigations applied.
 See the mitigations section below.

 On the positive side, immortal objects save a significant amount of memory when used with a pre-fork model.
 Also, immortal objects provide opportunities for specialization in the eval loop that would improve performance.